Farkas de Boldogfa: The family's origins

 Their descendant, the nobleman János Farkas de Alsóeőr, who lived in the beginning of the 17th century, was a landowner in Kančevci (Felsőszentbenedek), which was located in the Vas county.
 This János Farkas de Alsóeőr had two sons: Lukács Farkas de Alsóeőr and Péter Farkas de Alsóeőr (fl.
 1656).
 His son Péter Farkas (who was already very old for 1654) rented a small state in Pórszombat, which was located in the County of Zala.
 Péter's son, Mihály Farkas de Alsóeőr (fl.
-1656-1664), who fought against the Turkish invaders was the one that bought the states in Zalaboldogfa (Boldogfa), in Zala county during the second half of the 17th century.
+1656–1664), who fought against the Turkish invaders was the one that bought the states in Zalaboldogfa (Boldogfa), in Zala county during the second half of the 17th century.
 Mihály Farkas married the local noble lady Éva Péter de Ságod, who gave birth three sons to him: János Farkas de Boldogfa, Péter Farkas de Boldogfa and István Farkas de Boldogfa.
 This branch of this Farkas family later used the Nobiliary particle of "de Boldogfa" as they received a royal donation to the state of Boldogfa from Charles VI, Holy Roman Emperor, King of Hungary, on 22 March 1716.
 In the other hand, the descendants of Lukács Farkas used the Nobiliary particle "de Alsóeőr" in honor to their original state were the family hailed from and that were donated by the King on the 16th Century.
-On April 2 1690. the noble Farkas family that lived in Kančevci (Felsőszentbenedek) received the donation of a coat of arms from the King Leopold I of Hungary; this coat of arms was used by both the families, the Farkas de Boldogfa and this particular branch of the family Farkas de Alsóőeőr.
+On April 2 1690. the noble Farkas family that lived in Kančevci (Felsőszentbenedek) received the donation of a coat of arms from the King Leopold I of Hungary; this coat of arms was used by both families, the Farkas de Boldogfa and this particular branch of the family Farkas de Alsóőeőr.